apoplavs/laravel-autodoc/readme.md

  - **@summary** - short description of request
  - **@description** - Implementation Notes
  - **@_204** - Custom description of code of response.
 You can specify any code as you want.
+ - **@security** - ['bearerAuth', 'basicAuth', 'ApiKeyAuth', false] Depending on what you need null - disable of security for this request (when in common it set);
+  ['bearerAuth', 'basicAuth', 'ApiKeyAuth'] - set specific type of security for this request

  If you do not create a class Request, the summary, Implementation Notes and parameters will be empty.
  Plugin will collect codes and examples of responses only.